SelimChraibi/distributed-bregman/README.md

 The convergence properties of this algorithm are described in our paper [^2].

-To start using the code `cd` to the project directory, switch to julia's REPL mode and call
+To start using the code, `cd` to the project directory, then switch to julia's REPL mode and call

 ```shell
 (v1.0) pkg> activate .